Create a DLP policy from a template

 Configure both administrator and user accounts within your organization and validate basic mail flow.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Data loss prevention (DLP)" entry in the Messaging policy and compliance permissions topic
+To see what permissions you need, see the "Data loss prevention (DLP)" entry in the Feature permissions in Exchange Online topic.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.